Skip to content

 2. Click Set defaults by app, find Microsoft Excel, and click Manage

-3. Set all file types to open with Excel
+3. Set every Excel file type to open with Excel

-If resetting defaults doesn’t work, Microsoft’s file association fix page recommends running a Quick Repair.
-Go to Settings > Apps > Installed apps, find Microsoft Office, click the three dots, and select Modify > Quick Repair.
+If resetting defaults doesn’t stick, Microsoft’s file association fix page recommends running a Quick Repair on Office.
+Go to Settings > Apps > Installed apps, find Microsoft Office, click the three dots, then select Modify > Quick Repair.
+The repair takes about two minutes and leaves your Office preferences alone.

 #How to Fix the DDE Setting

-DDE (Dynamic Data Exchange) is how Windows tells Excel which file to open when you double-click it.
-Setting gets disabled?
-Every .xlsx double-click shows a blank screen.
+DDE, or Dynamic Data Exchange, is the inter-process protocol Windows uses to tell Excel which file to open when you double-click it.
+When the toggle gets flipped off, every .xlsx double-click shows a blank Excel window.

 1. Open Excel manually from the Start menu (not by double-clicking a file)